allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ![MiniGridEmptyRandom5x5 task example](./minigrid_environment.png)

-The observations for the agent are an egocentric subset of the entire grid.
-For example, if the agent is placed in the first row while looking up, only cells in the first row will be observable, as shown by the highlighted rectangle around the agent (red arrow).
+The observation for the agent is a subset of the entire grid simulating a simplified limited field of view.
+For example, if the agent is placed in the first row while looking up, only cells in the first row will be observable, as shown by the highlighted rectangle (observed subset of the grid) around the agent (red arrow).
 Gray cells correspond to walls.

 # Experiment configuration file

 Our complete experiment consists of:
 - Training a basic model with memory.
-- Validation on a small set of tasks running in parallel with training.
+- Validation on a small set of tasks (running in parallel with training).
 - A second step where we test saved checkpoints with a larger set of tasks.
 The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).

-The `ExperimentConfig` abstraction, which is the one used by an [OnPolicyTrainer](/onpolicy_sync/light_engine/#onpolicytrainer) class (for training) and two flavors of an [OnPolicyInference](/onpolicy_sync/light_engine/#onpolicyinference) class (for validation and testing) that are invoked through the entry script `ddmain.py`, includes:
+The `ExperimentConfig` abstraction is used by the [OnPolicyTrainer](/onpolicy_sync/light_engine/#onpolicytrainer) class (for training) and two variations of the [OnPolicyInference](/onpolicy_sync/light_engine/#onpolicyinference) class (for validation and testing) invoked through the entry script `ddmain.py`.
+It includes:
 - A `tag` method to identify the experiment.
 - A `create_model` method to instantiate actor-critic models.
 - A `make_sampler_fn` method to instantiate task samplers.